mikeNickaloff/qhtml/README.md

 - The content/text attribute is special in qHTML.
 It represents the inner text of an element.

-- All properties are surrounded with double-quotes and cannot contain any CSS code.
+- All properties are surrounded with double-quotes and can have anything within the quotes
 - Scripts do not require a 'text' or 'content' property.

-- Style attributes are ignored

 - Scripts behave the same as any other script tags, supporting defer, inline, and immediate execution.
 - Modules are not supported.